-As mentioned above, it costs an average of $60 per hour ($1 per minute) to hire someone with a machine to rototill your garden.
+It costs an average of $60 per hour (or $1 per minute) to hire someone with a machine to rototill your garden.
 This price includes the cost of the machine, fuel, and operator.

-Of course, the hourly rate can vary quite a bit, from as low as $30 per hour to as high as $100 per hour.
+With all of these variables, the hourly rate for rototilling can vary quite a bit, from as low as $30 per hour to as high as $100 per hour.

 In addition, pricing will depend on your location and the time of year.
-Many people will want rototilling done in the spring, so demand will be high and prices will be steep.
+Many people want rototilling done in the spring, so demand will be high and prices will be steep.